TyGillespie/ag_py/README.md

 * Beeping in a thread now works better, and is optional.
 * We now use ctypes for beeping.
+* Fixed typos and added information in README file.

 ### 0.11